 With its subtropical climate and more than 300 days of sunshine every year, spending a day at the beach is possible almost every day in Durban.
 If you consider yourself a decent surfer, you might want to try the South Coast for world-class surfing.
 Addington Beach is the preferred choice if you are planning a fun day on the beach for the entire family.
 Bay of Plenty is the destination for volleyball tournaments.
 The Golden Mile beaches are conveniently located closest to Durban’s city center (which is probably why they are so popular), and if these options aren’t enough, you could also try Umhlanga Coast.

-Shark attacks in Durban are extremely rare because the beaches along the KwaZulu Natal coastline are the only ones in South Africa protected by shark safety gear.
-While in Durban, why not stop by Umhlanga and join the KwaZulu Natal Sharks Board crew for a boat tour on an early morning?
-Enjoy watching the safety system at play, learn about sharks, and you may even get to see dolphins, turtles and rays.
+Shark attacks in Durban are extremely rare because the beaches along the KwaZulu-Natal coastline are the only ones in South Africa protected by shark safety gear.
+While in Durban, why not stop by Umhlanga and join the KwaZulu-Natal Sharks Board crew for a boat tour on an early morning?
+Enjoy watching the safety system at play and learn about sharks, and you may even get to see dolphins, turtles and rays.

-The red and white candy-striped lighthouse in Umhlanga is always a glowing fascination to visitors.
+The red-and-white candy-striped lighthouse in Umhlanga is always a glowing fascination to visitors.
 Why not view the splendid structure while sipping a refreshing cocktail?
-Located on the premises of The Oyster Box hotel, Lighthouse Bar is a colorful establishment with a fantastic view of the Umhlanga lighthouse and the beach.
+Located on the premises of The Oyster Box hotel, Lighthouse Bar is a colourful establishment with a fantastic view of the Umhlanga Lighthouse and the beach.
 Don’t miss a beautiful sunset evening with live music in the background at this romantic rendezvous spot.
 Try their signature drink, the Umhlanga Schling, made with ingredients unique to Durban such as cane sugar and cane spirit.

-If you choose to visit uShaka Marine World, you must have lunch or dinner at The Cargo Hold.
-The Cargo Hold is located on board the infamous Phantom Ship.
-Dine in fine style surrounded by sharks and the deep blue in one of Durban’s most remarkable settings.
-Enjoy some of the spiciest, fruitiest and most exotic flavors procured from the freshest produce in KwaZulu-Natal.
-Sample expertly prepared meals while witnessing the beautiful ocean view and the sharks swimming in the tank.
-Try the grilled crayfish or langoustines, a mouth-watering dish prepared with herbs, spices, lemon and olive oil.
+If you choose to visit uShaka Marine World, be sure to book in for lunch or dinner at The Cargo Hold, located on board the infamous Phantom Ship, where guests can dine in fine style surrounded by the deep blue in one of Durban’s most remarkable settings.
+Enjoy some of the spiciest, fruitiest and most exotic flavors procured from the freshest produce in KwaZulu-Natal, and sample expertly prepared meals while witnessing the beautiful ocean view and the sharks swimming in the tank.
+Try the grilled crayfish or langoustines, a mouthwatering dish prepared with herbs, spices, lemon and olive oil.